 The following charts show four common pitch and octave numbering systems:

-The pitch range is the same in each example, but the notation is displayed on different clefs.
+In each example below the pitch range is identical, however the notation is displayed on different clefs.

 Example 1: the notation is shown on a grand staff

 Example 2: the same material shown in treble clef

 Example 3: the same material shown in bass clef